Skip to content

 Every Wilcoxon APA report must include:

-2. Descriptive statistics: Medians (and ideally interquartile ranges) for each condition, not means.
+2. Descriptive statistics: Medians and interquartile ranges for each condition, not means.

 3. Test statistic: T, W, or Z depending on sample size and software.